Adventures in Nodeland logo

 This follow-up article is good counterargument of the details that Moxie did not get right.
 Check it out:

-Both gave me a feeling for how the space works.
+This a response to Moxie Marlinspike’s “My First Impression of Web3” Both gave me a feeling for how the space works.
 To be clear, there is nothing particularly “distributed” about the apps themselves: they’re just normal react websites.
 The “distributedness” refers to where the state and the logic/permissions for updating the state lives: on the blockchain instead of in a “centralized” database.
+Just to clarify, this is what the author wanted to do.